 – higher water than we enjoyed –

 That night I sipped daintily at plain beer.
 I was beginning the long slow process of learning to think carefully when considering advice freely given by sundry Chairmen of Kingfisher Canoe Club.
+I’m thinking of Charlie, Alli, Billy.
+Don’t let their nicknames fool you.

 The first race in 1982 attracted 77 paddlers in 52 boats.
 37 boats finished the race, as the thick willows and many fences on the upper stretches of the river took their toll.
 It was won by Sunley Uys from Chris Greeff, the first person to shoot Cradock weir in the race.